 Even if you think you have a good understanding of where your clients are coming from and what they need from you, you may be surprised at the many ways you can get to know them better.

-Oftentimes, us vets tend to avoid talking to other people (for some of us it’s one of the reasons for choosing vet school 😊).
-You must keep in mind at all times that these people come to us in search of hep, that they might be stressed, anxious.
+Oftentimes, we vets tend to avoid talking to other people (for some of us it’s one of the reasons for choosing vet school ?).
+You must keep in mind at all times that these people come to us in search of help, that they might be stressed, or anxious.
 For them to relax and feel more comfortable, consider letting your conversations get a little personal by sharing what you do during your off-hours, some fun facts about your pets, etc. It doesn’t have to be intrusive, but sharing non-work information occasionally can strengthen your clients’ relationships.

 Do Exceptional Work